theshem/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 _Import name: `Sentry.Integrations.FunctionToString`_

 This integration allows the SDK to provide original functions and method names, even when our error or breadcrumbs handlers wrap them.

 &nbsp;
-##### ExtraErrorData
-_Import name: `Sentry.Integrations.ExtraErrorData`_

-This integration extracts all non-native attributes from the Error object and attaches them to the event as the `extra` data.

-&nbsp;
 #### Browser specific